skandium/skandium.github.io/_posts/2021-06-02-bash-cheat-sheet.markdown

 Use `info command` or `man command` or `help command` or `command --help` to get help with a command. `whatis command` also prints the first line description from the `man` manual.

 ## Aliases
-An alias allows a string to be substituted for a word when it is used as the first word of a simple command.
-Aliases have many uses cases, but one of the main ones is for increasing productivity.
-You can create simple shortcuts for repetitive tasks such as
+An alias works as a shortcut that can be used for a long and tedious command such as

 connecting to a remote machine:
 `alias remote="ssh user@bigawesomemachine.cloud`